Skip To Main Content

 ACADEMIC HONESTY

-Academic honesty is a fundamental value and expectation of the Portland Public Schools community.
-Academic dishonesty can severely damage a student’s standing in the school community and impair his/her education.
+Academic honesty is an imperative quality and expectation which is necessary to engage in rigorous academic work that will lead to achievement.
+Therefore, the Portland Public Schools hold the following expectations for academic honesty.
+Academic dishonesty can severely damage a student’s standing in the school community and impair their education.
 It can affect a student’s reputation among the faculty and peers; affect grades, college and employment opportunities; affect eligibility for awards and scholarships; and result in disciplinary action and/or other serious consequences.

 This policy is intended to inform students, parents/legal guardians and faculty of expectations for academic honesty and consequences for violations of this policy.
 The policy does not attempt to describe every possible activity a student may engage in that could be considered academic dishonesty, but provides examples to guide student conduct.